FAQ

 Anyone 17 years of age and older living anywhere in the U.S., including Puerto Rico, can order a test.

-The HIV self-test we use, the OraQuick® In-Home HIV Test, is only approved for people 17 years-old and older.
-Don’t give up on getting tested!
-You can get tested at a clinic.
-There are different laws in each state about your ability to give consent as a minor and about privacy of your test results.
+You can also get tested at a clinic if you are not old enough to order a test from our program.
+There are different laws in each state about your ability to give consent as a minor and about the privacy of your test results.
 Talk to your local clinic and ask them what they offer to young people.
 Find a clinic here.

 If you live in Puerto Rico or you need more information about these laws in Spanish, contact us at support@together.takemehome.org or call 628-899-4662.